jacebenson/familypage/README.md

 - [x] Bug: The "families" and "events" are not hidden from everyone.
 - [x] Convert DB from sqlite to postgres
 - [x] Deploy

+## Contributing
+Contributions to FamilyPage are welcome!
+Feel free to submit issues and pull requests on the GitHub repository.